 Alesandra received both undergraduate and Master’s degrees from Stanford University, while working at Joint Venture Silicon Valley.

 Aaron O’Callaghan develops and implements processes associated with Water Foundation’s grantmaking.
-Aaron has over a decade of experience in program management, providing expertise to a variety of philanthropic programs including his role serving on the South Bay Salt Pond Project Management Team.
+Aaron has over a decade of experience in program management, providing expertise to a variety of philanthropic programs.
 Prior to joining the Water Foundation, he conducted research on the ecological systems of Lake Tahoe and the Bay-Delta in coordination with University of California, Davis and the USDA Agricultural Research Service.
 He received a BS in environmental biology and management from UC Davis.

-Alex Paxton develops and implements strategies and projects for the Water Foundation.
-Prior to joining the Water Foundation, Alex was a consultant for Estolano LeSar Perez Advisors and before that was with the Community Redevelopment Agency for the City of Los Angeles.
-She received a BA in American Studies, an MFA in Theater Management, and a law degree from Yale University, as well as an MS in Social Anthropology from University College London.
+Alex Paxton develops and implements programs for the Water Foundation.
+Prior to joining the Water Foundation, Alex worked for over a decade on local strategies for redevelopment, displacement mitigation, workforce development, and urban sustainability for a range of employers including LA Unified School District, then-LA City Councilmember Eric Garcetti, Mayors James Hahn and Antonio Villaraigosa, the LA City Community Redevelopment Agency, the LA Economic Development Corporation, and Estolano LeSar Perez Advisors.
+She also taught a course on Sustainable Urban Economies for the Masters Program in Urban Sustainability at Antioch University.
+Alex received a BA in American Studies, an MFA in Theater Management, and a law degree from Yale University, as well as an MS in Social Anthropology from University College London.

-Joshua Stewart ensures that the day to day operations run smoothly.
-He works closely with the Director of Operations and Finance and assists in a variety of different administrative and program related tasks.
-Prior to joining the Water Foundation, Joshua completed the Enterprise Rent-A-Car management training program and managed multiple locations around Northern California.
+Joshua Stewart ensures that the day-to-day operations run smoothly.
+He provides tech, administrative, and program related support to all Water Foundation staff.
+Prior to joining the Water Foundation, Joshua completed the Enterprise Rent-A-Car management training program and managed multiple branches in Northern California.
 He received a BS in Business Administration from the University of Southern California, Marshall School of Business.